viroulep/wc2017/README.md

 WCA_CLIENT_SECRET="coucou"
 # Local url for the WCA website
 WCA_BASE_URL="http://localhost:1234"
+WCA_COMP_ID="MyComp2018"
 ```

+You need to register your application on the WCA website to get the client ID and secret.
+When setting the callback urls, they should take into account the locale, eg: `http://localhost:3000/fr/wca_callback` *and* `http://localhost:3000/en/wca_callback`.

 `config/initializers/default_environment.rb` contains some default value for the development environment, they are overridable in the `.env` file.